 Kendal Town and River Kent

-Kendal spreads out towards the Lake District fells (hills), the River Kent flowing gently towards the coast.
+Kendal town spreads out towards the Lake District fells (hills), the River Kent flowing gently towards the coast.
 Hard to believe that a year ago it burst its banks in one of the worst storms we’ve had for years, flooding houses and businesses, causing huge damage and many to be homeless for far too long.
 I wandered over to the ruins of the medieval Manor Hall; children were scrambling over the walls and chasing each other around the lower vaults.

 Children at Kendal Castle